Kalsaria-C/em-omc/logging-analytics/alarms-detection-rules-la/create-source/create-source.md

     * If you selected the source type Database, then the entity type is limited to the eligible database types.
     * If you selected Windows Event System source type, then the default entity type Host (Windows) is automatically selected, and cannot be changed.

-    When you are uploading the log file directly from the desktop as seen in [Lab 5: Upload a File](?lab=upload-file), entity types does not matter.
+    When you are uploading the log file directly from the desktop, entity types does not matter.
 For example, **OCI API Gateway**.

 7. **Parser:**
     * You can select multiple file parsers for the log files.
 This is particularly helpful when a log file has entries with different syntax and can’t be parsed by a single parser.